 Programmes of Study at Backwell Sixth Form

-The standard programme of study for Year 12 students is three two-year courses at Level 3 (A Level or equivalent), plus the Extended Project Qualification (EPQ).
-Subject to approval, some students may choose to take an AS Level in a limited number of subjects, instead of the EPQ.
-In Year 13 students will have completed their EPQ or AS Level and therefore be able to focus on their three two-year courses.
+The standard programme of study for Year 12 students is three two-year courses at Level 3 (A Level or equivalent), plus either a fourth subject at AS, the Extended Project Qualification (EPQ) or the Backwell Employability Award (BEA).
+In Year 13 students will have completed their AS Level, EPQ or BEA and therefore be able to focus on their three two-year courses.
 In a limited number of cases it may be possible to study four A Levels; decisions will be based on academic record and availability of subject combinations.
 Students who have yet to achieve a grade 4 in Mathematics or in either English Language or Literature must attend retake classes and continue to work towards these qualifications.

 All students are encouraged to participate in the wide range of extra-curricular activities and undertake some form of volunteering or work experience.
 Many employers and universities offer valuable training programmes, some of which take place during term time; where these fit in with a student’s future plans and are deemed appropriate, we will help them to apply and allow them time off school to attend.
 All students must attend a compulsory “Future Plans” week towards the end of Year 12, which will prepare them for higher or further education and employment, and enable them to meet employers and training providers.
 Extensive follow up support is available to ensure that all students have a clear plan in place for their time after Backwell.